Dance Dance Revolution World: Release

-Dance Dance Revolution World was released on June 12, 2024, in Asia (including Japan, South Korea and several other countries) Australia, New Zealand and the United States.
+Dance Dance Revolution World was released on June 12, 2024, in Asia (including Japan, South Korea, and several other countries), Australia, New Zealand, and the United States.
 It is available as an online update to Dance Dance Revolution A3 LCD-based cabinets.

-As is the case with Dance Dance Revolution A3, Dance Dance Revolution World is currently unavailable in Canada, Europe and several American states.
-In North America, DDR World is available at Round1 USA, but not at Dave & Buster's, which continues to operate Dance Dance Revolution A20 Plus at 71 locations.
+New silver-coloured cabinets, based on the 20th Anniversary DDR cabinet, will launch in 2026 in the European and EMEA markets.
+The DDR World software on these cabinets has a build date of October 21, 2025.
+There are currently no plans to release upgrade kits in the latter markets, nor for Dave & Buster's in North America.
+The latter continues to operate Dance Dance Revolution A20 Plus at 70 locations as of 2026.

 This is the first release of Dance Dance Revolution to be unsupported on CRT-based arcade cabinets, as Dance Dance Revolution A3 is the last supported version.
 Early DDR games, from the first release in 1998 to Dance Dance Revolution SuperNova 2 in 2007, were sold with brand new CRT-based cabinets.
 Arcades were able to install newer releases on these cabinets by purchasing a Bemani PC upgrade kit.
 An offline version of Dance Dance Revolution A3 was released on April 30, 2024, for these cabinets.
 This offline release is also supported on these cabinets if the CRT monitor is replaced with a widescreen LCD monitor.